rusi-ns/rusi-ns-web/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.4.4 - 14 Jun 2018 =
+* Fixed : Page Association exceptions were not applied to parent selection dropdown on Edit Page screen (since 2.4.2)
+* Fixed : Pro - PHP warnings for PP extensions on Plugins, WordPress Updates screens
+* Fixed : PHP warnings in wp-admin

+= 2.4.3 - 3 May 2018 =
+* Fixed : Pro - Invalid update links and PHP warnings for PP extensions on Plugins, WordPress Updates screens

+= 2.4.2 - 2 May 2018 =
+* Fixed : After a WP role is deleted, the corresponding permission group remained.
+These can now be manually deleted.
+* Change : Increase limit for number of quick search results in post selection boxes on Edit Group Permissions screen
+* Fixed : "Add Exceptions" dropdowns on Edit Group Permissions screen failed to load on some installations with a server-imposed limit on simultaneous queries
+* Fixed : Groups table not created early enough on some multisite installations when third party code triggers early set_current_user action
+* Compat : get_pages() calls by plugins / themes in wp-admin() may be filtered incorrectly when sort_column is menu_order (for previous behavior, define constant PP_GET_PAGES_LEGACY_ADMIN_FILTER)

 = 2.4.1 - 13 Dec 2017 =
 * Fixed : Edit Permissions screen : javascript error on Safari browser